Thomas Canto

 Born in 1979,

-His works have been exhibited internationally, including at the Centre Pompidou, Palais de Tokyo, Art Basel Miami, Mohammed VI Museum, and J7 Art Museum (Shanghai), and are part of numerous private and institutional collections such as New York Metropolitan Museum of Art, K11 Foundation, Fosun foundation, French National Library…
+His work has been exhibited internationally, including at the Centre Pompidou, Palais de Tokyo, Mohammed VI Museum, J7 Art Museum (Shanghai), ART021, West Bund Art & Design, and Art Basel Miami, and is part of numerous private and institutional collections including the New York Metropolitan Museum of Art, K11 Foundation, Fosun Foundation, and the French National Library.